Analysis on Pakistan's Wheat Economy and Wheat Production

 IMPORT/EXPORT CONTROL: Pakistan's wheat imports have continued even at this time of surplus-some sources blamed an inefficient government and its miscalculations for the unnecessary imports.
 They also said that the support price is so high (Rs 32.5/kg) that imported wheat (around Rs 22/kg) in spite of the duty is still cheaper.

 Another industry source said that the wheat produced in Pakistan is high in gluten and grown exclusively to make 'chapaati'.
 He said local wheat is not ideal for making bread, biscuits, or pasta, and for this reason, the wheat imports continue.

 Meanwhile, exports are still uncompetitive owing to high support prices.
 Sources said the export subsidy is doing little good, and the overvalued rupee isn't helping either.

 OUTLOOK: Pakistan's wheat industry is currently doing well, given the high production numbers.
 The USDA expects MY16 production to stay strong at 25.5 million tons, and the government has set a procurement target of 6.6 million tons.
 This will bring the surplus stock in the hands of the government to a hefty 10 million tons.

 The government needs to establish proper storage facilities for the surplus wheat stock.
 It needs to make wheat flour more affordable to the common man.
 Moreover, procurement targets should be lowered, so a space can be created for the private sector in wheat industry.

-Need guidance to build a maize flour plant?
+Need guidance to build a wheat flour mill plant?
 Please contact us, our engineer will give you professional guidance and suggestion.

-Type: wheat flour mill machine, flour mill plants, small scale flour processing plant, corn flour mill machine, grain mill, maize machine.
+Type: wheat flour mill machine, flour mill plants, small scale flour processing plant, large-scale flour processing plant, corn flour mill machine, grain mill, maize machine.
 Get in touch with us.

 How to Get in Touch with Zhengzhou Double lion Flour Mill Manufacturer